jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 If you want to host Nextcloud in your home and want to access it remotely or even share some files externally, there are some network requirements.
 You need a real, public routable, none Carrier-grade NAT (CG-NAT) IPv4 address.
-If you don't have a real IPv4 address, you could ask your ISP to give you one or use IPv6 or a VPN instead.
-The latter two options don't really work if you want to share files externally.
+If you don't have a real IPv4 address, you could ask your ISP to give you one.
+Some ISPs will give you one for free, others charge you 5$ a month.
+Some call it "Gaming IP" or "NAS IP".
+You could also use IPv6 or a VPN instead.
+If you want to share files externally, only having IPv6 isn't great, since you don't know if all external users are able to use IPv6.
 You also need split DNS described in the next paragraph.

-### Split DNS
+### Split DNS or Hairpin NAT
-Why is split DNS this necessary?
+Why is split DNS or Hairpin NAT even needed?
 Let's assume your WAN IPv4 is 85.29.10.1 and your NGINX Proxy has the IP 192.168.1.10 and your domain is cloud.yourdomain.com.

 If you are on the road and try to connect to your Nextcloud, your client will ask "Hey, what IP is cloud.yourdomain.com?" a DNS server will answer with "85.29.10.1".